vercel/pkg/README.md

 as your system-wide Node.js to make compiled executable compatible with `.node` files.

+Note that fully static Node binaries are not capable of loading native bindings, so you may not use Node bindings with `linuxstatic`.

 ## API

 `const { exec } = require('pkg')`